Surianubhav/ECHO_haptics_for_deafblind/README.md

 # ECHO — Speech You Can Feel

-A real-time speech-to-haptic communication system for DeafBlind users.
-ECHO listens to spoken language, understands its meaning (not just its words), and encodes that meaning into tactile feedback the user can feel directly — no interpreter, no lag, no dependence on an internet connection to work.
+A real-time speech-to-haptic communication system for Deaf-Blind users.
+ECHO listens to spoken language, understands its meaning (not just its words), and encodes that meaning into tactile feedback the user can feel directly — no interpreter, no lag, no dependence on an round the clock active internet connection to work.

 > ✏️ **TODO:** Add a one-line project tagline/hook here if you want something punchier than the
 > title alone, and a link to your demo video once you have one.